devodo/DivertR/README.md

 ```

 Passing a `Diverter` instance to the `Divert` extension method will convert both the `IFoo` and `IBar` registrations
-into DivertR proxy factories:
+into Via proxy factories:

 ```csharp
 var diverter = new Diverter();
 services.Divert(diverter);
 ```

-> By default DivertR proxies forward calls to their original instances.
-Therefore injecting DivertR proxies
+> By default Via proxies forward calls to their original instances.
+Therefore injecting Via proxies
 does not alter the behaviour of the system (when no redirects have been added).

-The resulting DivertR proxies are then configured via the passed in `diverter` instance:
+The resulting Via proxies are then configured via the passed in `diverter` instance:

 ```csharp
 IServiceProvider provider = services.BuildServiceProvider();